ph0wn/ph0wn.github.io/README.md

 Ph0wn website is using jekyll and liquid for templating. for the website template we are using a theme called [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/).

-in addition to the documentation you have this nice [cheat sheet](https://www.fabriziomusacchio.com/blog/2021-08-11-Minimal_Mistakes_Cheat_Sheet/) to get up to speed with the theme.
+In addition to the documentation you have this nice [cheat sheet](https://www.fabriziomusacchio.com/blog/2021-08-11-Minimal_Mistakes_Cheat_Sheet/) to get up to speed with the theme.

 ## Main Customizations

 ### CSS

-the file `_config.yml` contains the main configurations for the website. however, I have added few customizations to the theme.
+The file `_config.yml` contains the main configurations for the website. however, I have added few customizations to the theme.
 All CSS customizations can be found in the file `assets/css/main.scss`.

-if you are not able to find a specific CSS class, you can use the browser's inspect tool to find the class and override it in the `main.scss` file.
+If you are not able to find a specific CSS class, you can use the browser's inspect tool to find the class and override it in the `main.scss` file.

 ### Navigation
-navigation is defined in the file `_data/navigation.yml`. you can add or remove items from the navigation bar by modifying this file. but first to add/remove a page, you need to add/remove the page from the `_pages` folder. feel free to refer to the [documentation](https://mmistakes.github.io/minimal-mistakes/docs/navigation/) for more details.
+Navigation is defined in the file `_data/navigation.yml`. you can add or remove items from the navigation bar by modifying this file. but first to add/remove a page, you need to add/remove the page from the `_pages` folder. feel free to refer to the [documentation](https://mmistakes.github.io/minimal-mistakes/docs/navigation/) for more details.

 ####  Sponsors
-the sponsors images can be found in the folder `assets/images/sponsors/`. to add or modify a sponsor, you need to add the image to the folder and add the following code to the file `_pages/sponsors.html`: under the sponsors variable:
+the sponsors images can be found in the folder `assets/images/sponsors/`. to add or modify a sponsor, you need to add the image to the folder and update the file `_pages/sponsors.html`.

+for example, under the sponsors variable:

 ```yaml
 sponsors: